 Already dominant within the relatively small market of premium, metal-frame, hammer-fired pistols, SIG recognized, however, that both the professional and civilian consumer markets were trending in the opposite direction—toward more economical, polymer-frame, striker-fired designs.
 The company’s response, the SP2022 and P250 pistols—models that incorporated lightweight plastic frames but retained the hammer-operated ignition system of their progenitors—were only marginally popular, but did serve as stepping stones toward much greater future handgun success.

-Branching Out By 2010 SIG Sauer was once again a successful firearm maker, but Cohen’s vision of the company as the source for all things gun related remained unfulfilled; its catalog had grown by leaps and bounds in only a short period of time, but it still contained only guns.
+By 2010 SIG Sauer was once again a successful firearm maker, but Cohen’s vision of the company as the source for all things gun related remained unfulfilled; its catalog had grown by leaps and bounds in only a short period of time, but it still contained only guns.
 However, the successes of the previous five years had positioned the company to where it was finally ready to do something about that.

 Plans were initiated to start development on seven concurrent expansion projects—a growth plan that would have been called reckless had it not worked so well.
 In addition to three major new firearm introductions (the MCX, MPX and P320 lines), the company began laying the groundwork for building its own ammunition, optics, suppressor and airgun facilities.